Turbidity Control in Sedimentation Columns by Direction Dependent Models: Conclusion

 \subsection{Proof of Proposition \ref{Prop:Main1}}

 {The proof is generalized for the cases in which $d_2 \geq 1$.
-We consider a null reference ({\it i.e.,} $r_k = 0$ for all $k$) and we neglect the values $c_1$ and $c_2$.} For the closed-loop system \eqref{Eq:Model}-\eqref{Eq:ControlLaw}, we define the augmented state and output vectors $x^a_k \in \mathbb{R}^{2}$ and $y^a_k \in \mathbb{R}^{2}$ respectively as:
+We consider a null reference ({\it i.e.,} $r_k = 0$ for all $k$) and \discussion{since the values $c_1$ and $c_2$ do not affect closed-loop stability, for simplicity we omit them.}} For the closed-loop system \eqref{Eq:Model}-\eqref{Eq:ControlLaw}, we define the augmented state and output vectors $x^a_k \in \mathbb{R}^{2}$ and $y^a_k \in \mathbb{R}^{2}$ respectively as:

 {Note that, since $y_k = x_k$, the augmented vectors preserve the equality $y_k^a = x_k^a $.} Then, the augmented system is written as

 and the PI controller as: